ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/configuration.md

 Additionally, the service will use the Serverless S3 Sync plugin to deploy the static website to the S3 bucket.
 The website will contain two buttons and a text box: the buttons will allow the user to invoke the Lambda functions, and the text box will display the average temperature stored in the DynamoDB table.

-We will also add JavaScript code that reads the API endpoints of the two AWS Lambda functions and dynamically updates the static website.
+You will also add JavaScript code that reads the API endpoints of the two AWS Lambda functions and dynamically updates the static website.

 ### Declare a service
 To create a new serverless service, open the command prompt or terminal and type the following: